AryaItkyal/brain-stroke/README.md

 Highly Imbalanced dataset: Contains 3178 no stroke labels against 159 stroke labels.

 ## Techniques used
-SMOTE and Near Miss Method: To deal with imbalance in the data Tried ANN model also using Tensorflow with Keras API
+SMOTE and Near Miss Method: To deal with imbalance in the data by oversampling and undersampling.

+Tried ANN model also using Tensorflow with Keras API